Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Fixed issue which could cause the Smithy building to not update properly when changing the faction from the Brising Clan to Knalga.
 - Added Gaulish Town Hall.
+- Temples and Universities now display the correct construction animations when building sites are disabled.

 * Events
 - Added a few random events creating gnolls and gnoll-spawning buildings, if there are already gnolls in the general area.